How Does the Program Stack Up? (4 out of 5)

 Please continue reading the review on the next page.

-Imagery and Verbal Culture Association
+Imagery and Verbal Culture Association (2 out of 5)

 The pictures used are clear, interesting generic photos which illustrate vocabulary or situations but are not Spanish-language region specific.
 There are obviously other races and ethnic groups pictured although audio voices used are native Latin American Spanish speakers.
 The pictures and dialogues are reasonable for the images in which they are portrayed, but there is no direct relation between the pictures and specifically the Spanish culture or language.